mdanok/arajs/README.md

 ARAJS
 =============================

-This module provides various functions to process and analyze Arabic text and number.
+This module provides various functions to process and analyze Arabic **text** ,**numbers** ,and **names**.

 Features
 --------

-* Retrieve character order and name
-* Arabic range generation
-* Check for shadda, vocalized words or text, Arabic strings, and Arabic ranges
-* Determine if a word is a valid Arabic word
-* Get characters at specific positions in a word
 * Strip characters from text (harakat, tashkeel, small, tatweel, shadda)
 * Normalize ligatures, hamzas, tehs, and alefs in text
+* Romanize or "translate" arabic name and texts to english.
+* Extract Arabic names from the text.
 * Separate and join Arabic letters and marks
-* Check if two words are vocalized similarly
-* Check if a word matches a specific pattern (wazn)
-* Check if two words have similar shaddas
+* Check for shadda, vocalized words or text, Arabic strings, and Arabic ranges
 * Reduce tashkeel in text
-* Convert an Arabic number in textual form to its numeric value.
+* Determine if a word is a valid Arabic word
 * Convert a number to its Arabic textual representation.
 * Extract Arabic number phrases from a given text.
 * Detect number words and phrases in a list of words and return a list of tags.
+* Convert an Arabic number in textual form to its numeric value.
+* Retrieve character order and name.
+* Arabic range generation.
+* Get characters at specific positions in a word.
+* Check if two words are vocalized similarly.
+* Check if a word matches a specific pattern (wazn).
+* Check if two words have similar shaddas.
 * and many more functions, ready to use.

 Usage